SeedPlus/seedplus.github.io/_clips/2018-10-17-travelstop-launches-a-language-toggle-and-book-for-others.md

   https://blog.travelstop.com/what-we-shipped-multi-language-book-for-others-and-more/
 outlet: Travelstop
 ---
 Hit the language toggle for Simplfied Chinese, Traditional Chinese, Indonesian, Thai or Vietnamese.
-Does an assitant book your travel?
+Does an assistant book your travel?
 They've got that handled as well.